STARTBODY

 Tefl reviews - Etiquette Europe - ✔️ ✔️ ✔️ ITTT

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
 Materials for the lessons can either be created by the teacher or adopted by other resources.
 The most common material being used in the lesson would be course books chosen by the school or by the teacher himself.
 Textbooks can serve as the backbone of the whole course, while supplementary materials can be used to add interest to the lesson or focus on student's needs.
-Extra materials could be found online and other...
+Extra materials could be found online and...
 [Read more]

 Tefl reviews - Alte Association Of Language Testers In Europe - ✔️ ✔️ ✔️ ITTT

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
 This Unit detailed introduced future tense including it's form, usage and potential errors and teaching ideas.From my point of view, the going to future tense and future simple confuse us in somehow.
 For example, the decisions made before time of speaking and the decision made at the time of speaking.
-The former means the plan has been made before saying to others, but the latter means you will do something at the same...
+The former means the plan has been made before saying to others, but the latter means you will do something at...
 [Read more]

 What is the Schengen Area in Europe and how does it affect TEFL teachers? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL